jgutman/mvesc/Models_Results/README.md

 This folder contains the code to choose specific features to include in the model, the types of classifiers to run, and loop through these models, outputting and summarizing results.

+## Definitions

+'Cohort' does _not_ refer to the year of expected graduation upon enrollment into grade 9.
+It is used instead to denote the academic year in which a student is enrolled in a specific grade; for example, a student who is in 'grade 9 cohort for 2012' is enrolled in grade 9 in the academic year 2012.

+'Academic year' refers to the _fall_ calendar year; thus, the school year 2011-2012 would be listed as 2011.

 ## Running Instructions

 Provide a model options file (see required attributes in `example_template_dict.py`) and a grid search options file (see required attributes in `grid_search_full.yaml`).
 Also provide the output directory for generating the markdown reports summarizing each model run.
 Run these models as: